foxycom/rusty-unit/README.md

 # How To
 ## Prerequisites
+To use RustyUnit, you need a few things to be installed on your machine:
+- PostgreSQL 14+ (change DB properties in `rusty-unit/src/main/resources/config.properties`)
+- Redis (RustyUnit assumes default configuration, i.e., port `6379` on `localhost`)
+- Java 17+
+- Gradle 8

-To use RustyUnit, you need PostgreSQL and Redis being installed on your machine.
-RustyUnit assumes default Redis configuration (port 6379 on localhost).
-The PostgreSQL properties can be set in `rusty-unit/src/main/resources/config.properties`.
-RustyUnit creates and initializes on itself the tables that it needs.
+Start the PostgreSQL and Redis servers before proceeding.
+RustyUnit will create and initialize on itself Redis data and PostgreSQL tables that it needs.
 In the properties file, you can also set other parameters before building.
-Java 17+ and Gradle needed.

 ## Build RustyUnit
 First of all, you need to build RustyUnit's binaries.
 Run in root: